google/koladata/docs/fundamentals.md

 # Koda Fundamentals

-This guide goes through fundemantals in Koda.
+This guide goes through fundamentals in Koda.
 It is highly recommended to read through the guide in order for new users to use Koda effectively.

 Also see [Koda Cheatsheet](cheatsheet.md) for quick references and